andrew-grechkin/dotfiles/.local/share/wiki/git/rebase.md

 # Conflicts resolution

-Auto resolve conflicts using changes from working branch (ours - is the changes which we ared doing during rebase, theirs is the branch which is being rebased)
+Auto resolve conflicts using changes from working branch (ours - is the changes which we're doing during rebase, theirs is the branch which is being rebased)

 ```bash